figuerom16/zjax/Readme.md

 </html>
 ```

-By adding the `z-swap` tag, this link will be hijacked by ZJAX, replacing it's default behavior with an AJAX request to httpbin.org.
-It then replaces the closest `p` element in our local DOM with the `p` element found in the response HTML *without* affecting any other parts of the page.
+Adding `z-swap` hijacks this link so that its default behavior is replaced with an AJAX request.
+The specified `p` is then plucked from response HTML and replaces our local `p` tag *without* affecting any other parts of the page.

 In this example, we specified only the element to be swapped and other specifiers are inferred from context.
 By default, for an `a` tag, `z-swap` will listen for a `click` event as its Trigger, the HTTP Method will be `GET`, and the Endpoint URL is inferred from `href` value.
 But these can also be defined explicitly.
 For the example above, this is the same:
 ```html